EbrahimTarek02/Todo-App/README.md

 Decription
 </h2>

-This is a mobile app that allows you to organize your time schedule.
+This is a mobile app that allows you to organize your time schedule, I used Bloc state management and sqlflite in this app .

 <h2>
 Screenshots